You Should Be Registering Generic Vessels!

 The generic calculation set is reviewed by the shop and Authorized Inspector on a yearly basis, the same as for repeat production of unique CRN designs or regular National Board fabrication.
 For fabricators outside of Canada, National Board registration is also required on each production batch with vessels destined for Canada.

 The photo here is from a generic registration for seven related vessels differing in diameter.
-The weight of paper shown is 38.5lbs, representing the mail out after the first province signed off.
+The weight of paper shown is 38.5lbs, representing the mail out to six jurisdictions after the first province signed off.
 The total weight of submitted paper is 45 lbs (6.5 lbs per vessel).
 For reference, a full box of paper with 10 reams weighs 49 lbs.
 The registration process Canada wide took about one year.
 Registration fees totalled $16,800 (or $2400 per vessel), higher than would be expected for a series of related one-off designs.
 If these were not generics, the total weight would be around 15 pounds and the expected total review time about half a year.

 Fabricators located outside of Canada still have to pay the National Board registration fees on each batch produced.
 This batch of 7 vessels can be National Board registered for $128 (cheaper if you file electronically).
 There is no registration delay with National Board.

-Once the cost and delay of the first registration process is covered, the remaining production costs and times are the same as for vessels sent to countries other than Canada.
+The generic registration costs more and takes longer, but, once the cost and delay of the first registration process is covered, the remaining production costs and times are the same as for vessels sent to countries other than Canada.
 Production can continue until the code changes or the manufacturer updates their design.
 Recent B16.5 flange weld size and Appendix 2 flange flexibility updates are examples of code changes that could lead to design changes ultimately leading to the need to update the generic design.

 All Vessel Registrations Are Generic

 The generic drawing is deliberately set up to allow the AI to review a derived production part without need to review code calculations.
 The generic drawings with limits on length and nozzle spacing tables are specifically set up to make this process easy.
-However all designs are generic to a limited extent, even if derived designs were not considered at the time of original registration.
+However, all designs are generic to a limited extent, even if derived designs were not considered at the time of original registration.
 ABSA’s guideline is “an inspector performing his Authorized Inspector duties in the Manufacturer’s shop or looking at a vessel in the field should be able to quickly see that the vessel is covered by the registered design.”
 AI’s are willing to sign off on some designs as being generic even if they do not meet the guidelines presented here.
 Following these guidelines makes the process easier and more certain.

 What is accepted as generic even if it is not registered as generic?
 When manufacturers build left/right pairs of vessels, we only register one hand – the drawing does not have to state that a mirror image part will be built.
 This has worked every time.
 Also, producing a vessel with a lower pressure rating without changing the design is acceptable.
 Shortening the length of a shell is usually accepted.
 Although this changes nozzle spacings, often the AI can see at a glance that nozzle interferences are not a problem.
 Lengthening the shell is less likely to be accepted.
 Removing nozzles is not a problem unless they are required for inspection.
 Adding nozzles that are identical to existing nozzles is usually acceptable.